 The Youthful Offender System (YOS) is calculated to firmly and rigorously break down gang affiliations and negative peer influence.
 This is accomplished by firm disciplined regimentation with a full schedule of programs emphasizing academics, work, interpersonal relations, mentoring, and pre-vocational skills within a positive peer culture that reinforces a pro-social behavioral normative system.

 The Youthful Offender System was amended by Senate Bill 94-201 on June 3, 1994.
 In part, this revision gave the Divisions of Adult Parole and Community Corrections statutory responsibility to operate the Community Supervision and Reintegration phase, Phase III.
-This phase offers intensive supervision and monitoring to enforce compliance to rules that are intended to control the youth offenders behavior and maintain strict discipline.
-Public safety is maintained through supervision standards set by Colorado State Statute and CDOC Administrative Regulations.
-These standards provide a comprehensive on-going risk assessment of the resident which emphasizes frequent face-to-face contacts, restrictive curfews, substance abuse monitoring, treatment programs, and day reporting requirements.
+This phase offers intensive supervision and monitoring to enforce compliance to rules that are intended to control the youthful offender's behavior and maintain strict discipline.

 In June of 2002 Adult Parole, Community Corrections and Youthful Offender System assumed responsibility for the facility and community components of the program.
 Adult Parole, Community Corrections and Youthful Offender System is sensitive to the needs and safety of the public, is responsive to changing criminal patterns and threats, and is flexible in its administration of programs to address those needs.

-The mission of Youthful Offender System is to provide youth offenders with a controlled and regimented environment that affirms dignity of self and others, promotes value of work and self-discipline, and develops useful skills and abilities through a comprehensive, needs-based phased program preparing the youth offenders for positive reintegration followed with supportive aftercare.
+The mission of Youthful Offender System is to provide youth offenders with a controlled and regimented environment that affirms dignity of self and others, promotes value of work and self-discipline, and develops useful skills and abilities.

 YOS provides a comprehensive programming continuum for all offenders with individualized options to meet offenders special needs throughout each of the four program phases.
 IDO, Phase I, and Phase II are located at the Youthful Offender System facility in Pueblo, CO.
 Phase III is implemented throughout the state of Colorado.